RolfKoenders/potato/README.md

 Or `npm install` and `npm start` to launch the bot!

 ### Docker
+Pull the latest docker image from the [Dokcer Hub](https://hub.docker.com/r/rolfkoenders/potato/) and run it.
+The environment variables you need to pass are listed below.

-There is a dockerfile to build a docker image.
+There is a dockerfile if you want to build a docker image yourself.
 Run the following inside the project directory to build the image:
 ```
 $ docker build -t couchbot .